 Stage IV prostate cancer is cancer that has spread or metastasized.
 Cancer metastases results from a primary prostate cancer tumor that has spread to other parts of the body such as the bones, brain, lungs, and liver via varying routes including the circulatory system, lymphatic system, or skeletal structure.
 Prostate cancer frequently spreads to the bones.
 Bone metastases causes severe pain and is characterized by a dull, constant ache with periodic spikes of pain.
 Watch our expert medical oncologist, Alicia Morgans, discuss treatment options for advanced prostate cancer.

 Hormone therapy is an important treatment for men with advanced prostate cancer.
 Many treatments for patients with metastatic prostate cancer are relatively new.
 These include immunotherapy and targeted therapy options.
 For more information on immunotherapy, visit the immunotherapy section of our website.
 For more information on targeted therapy, visit the targeted therapy section.

-To learn more about the types of treatment, such as hormone and radiation, available for prostate cancer, visit the treatment section of our website.
+To learn more about all types of treatment, such as hormone therapy and radiation, available for prostate cancer, visit the treatment section of our website.